centreon/centreon-documentation/en/integrations/plugin-packs/tutorials/troubleshooting-plugins.md

 device.
 This section compiles the most common errors you may face and some hints to identify the root cause.

-Remember that most of the Plugin Pack have documentation and, more specifically, "Prerequisites" and "Host Configuration" sections to help you avoid some of the common pitfalls.
+Remember that most of the Plugin Packs have documentation and, more specifically, "Prerequisites" and "Host Configuration" sections to help you avoid some of the common pitfalls.